Shirataki sesame noodles are easy to make, keto, low carb, and gluten-free. They are delicious, filling, and very healthy!

 These shirataki sesame noodles are amazing.
 They are so close to the real thing!

 I think already told you that I love shirataki noodles.
-When prepared correctly, they provide a wonderful keto, low-carb, and gluten-free alternative to noodles and pasta.
+Some people complain about their fishy smell (before they’re cooked), or say that eating them is like eating “flavored rubber bands.”
+I respectfully disagree.
+When prepared correctly, these noodles provide a wonderful keto, low-carb, and gluten-free alternative to noodles and pasta.

 I normally prepare shirataki noodles by boiling and dry-roasting them.
 Then I simply toss them with butter, garlic, and Parmesan.
 But a few weeks ago I decided to try using them in a sesame noodles recipe.

 Success!
 These shirataki sesame noodles are delicious, flavorful, super-filling, and healthy!
 No carb overload, and some great fiber for your good tummy bugs to work with.
-I’ve been making these shirataki sesame noodles regularly ever since.
+I’ve been making this recipe regularly ever since.

 What main dishes go with shirataki sesame noodles?